mgalante/jquery.redirect/README.md

 * Easy to use
 * GET and POST requests
-* Compatible with jQuery 1.0 (or above) and jqlite
+* Compatible with jQuery, jQlite and Zepto.js
 * Supports nested objects and arrays